 So what if you are new at blog writing.
-Researching and knowledge of your topic will give you strength.
+Researching your topic will give you strength and show authority.
 Keep writing until you get your point across.
 Know that you are putting your best work out to millions.
 As time moves on, you will improve but right now know that your work is exceptional.

 Never compare yourself or your work to someone else.
 You are unique, and your work comes from inside of you.
 Be proud of yourself and what you do.